-We have applied to list our Class A common stock on Nasdaq under the trading symbol "CFLT".
+We intend to apply to list our Class A common stock on the under the trading symbol " ".

-We and all directors and officers and the holders of substantially all of our outstanding common stock and securities exercisable for or convertible into our common stock, have agreed, that, subject to certain exceptions, without the prior written consent of Morgan Stanley & Co.
-LLC and J.P.
-Morgan Securities LLC, on behalf of the underwriters, we and they will not, and will not publicly disclose an intention to, during the period ending on the earlier of (i) 181 days after the date of this prospectus and (ii) the opening of trading on the second trading day after we announce earnings results for the quarter ending , 2021, with such period referred to as the restricted period:
+We and all directors and officers and the holders of substantially all of our outstanding common stock and securities exercisable for or convertible into our common stock, have agreed, that, subject to certain exceptions, without the prior written consent of on behalf of the underwriters, we and they will not, and will not publicly disclose an intention to, during the period ending on the earlier of (i) 181 days after the date of this prospectus and (ii) the opening of trading on the second trading day after we announce earnings results for the quarter ending , 2021, with such period referred to as the restricted period:

-- (1) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of Class A common stock or Class B common stock or any securities convertible into or exercisable or exchangeable for shares of Class A common stock or Class B common stock; - (2) file any registration statement with the SEC relating to the offering of any shares of Class A common stock or Class B common stock or any securities convertible into or exercisable or exchangeable for Class A common stock or Class B common stock; or - (2) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of Class A common stock or Class B common stock or such other securities, whether any such transaction described above is to be settled by delivery of our Class A common stock or Class B common stock or such other securities, in cash or otherwise.
+- (1) offer, pledge, sell, contract to sell, sell any option or contract to purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of Class A common stock or Class B common stock or any securities convertible into or exercisable or exchangeable for shares of Class A common stock or Class B common stock; - (2) file any registration statement with the SEC relating to the offering of any shares of Class A common stock or Class B common stock or any securities convertible into or exercisable or exchangeable for Class A common stock or Class B common stock; or - (2) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of Class A common stock or Class B common stock or such other securities, whether any such transaction described above is to be settled by delivery of our Class A common stock or Class B common stock or such other securities, in cash or otherwise.

-In addition, we and each such person agrees that, without the prior written consent of Morgan Stanley & Co.
-LLC and J.P.
-Morgan Securities LLC on behalf of the underwriters, we or such other person will not, during the restricted period, make any demand for, or exercise any right with respect to, the registration of any shares of Class A common stock or Class B common stock or any security convertible into or exercisable or exchangeable for Class A common stock of Class B common stock.
+In addition, we and each such person agrees that, without the prior written consent of on behalf of the underwriters, we or such other person will not, during the restricted period, make any demand for, or exercise any right with respect to, the registration of any shares of Class A common stock or Class B common stock any security convertible into or exercisable or exchangeable for Class A common stock of Class B common stock.